vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/guide/README.md

 ## Comment Services

-Currently, you can choose from Giscus, Waline, Twikoo and Artalk.
+Currently, you can choose from Giscus, Waline, Twikoo.

 ::: tip Recommended comment services